fmgarage/fx-reports/examples/README.md

 ## Examples

-Compilation of simple examples, showing the possebilities.
+Compilation of simple examples, showing the possibilities.